 In the modern United States, prostate cancer is survivable.
-While there are a number of factors that play into the general survival of cancers, one major factor is early diagnosis.
+While some factors play into the general survival of diseases, one major factor is an early diagnosis.
 Nearly 3.3 million American men are survivors of prostate cancer, according to the American Cancer Society (ACS).
 These men account for 21% of all survivors worldwide.

 Previously, there were few things that Science was aware of that could improve the mortality rate of prostate cancer.
 However, as technology progressed and times changed, we now have a world of opportunity available to us.
-Consider that now we know that moderate or even vigorous exercise, all the while regular, can improve a man’s chances of survival of prostate cancer.
+Consider that moderate or even regular vigorous exercise can improve a man’s chances of survival of prostate cancer.
 Can we conclusively determine from a glance that a person’s chances of survival are higher based on circumstantial evidence?
 Of course not.
 Nevertheless, exercise is wholesome for the body.
-Certain exercises, streches and features of sports have been proven to lower one’s mortality rate, says the American Cancer Society.
+Specific activities, stretches, and features of sports have been proven to lower one’s mortality rate, says the American Cancer Society.

 Men who had less body fat overall, who were less likely to smoke, ate fish often and took vitamins were more likely to be health-conscious.
-To that end, 73% of the physical activity these men did consisted of walking, followed by 10% bike riding, and about 5% aerobic exercise.
-While these statistics are approximate, is it noteworthy that researchers looked at how often each man worked out.
+To that end, 73% of the physical activity these men did consist of walking, followed by 10% bike riding, and about 5% aerobic exercise.
+While these statistics are approximate, researchers did look at how often each man worked out.
 Although all the men who exercised saw a lower death risk, walking or running alone did not seem to bring any benefit.
-Rather, it was the combination of food and lifestyle choices, coupled with regular exercise that led to the increased overall well-being of these survivors.
+Instead, it was the combination of food and lifestyle choices, coupled with regular exercise that led to the increased overall well-being of these survivors.

-That said, the study had a major drawback.
+That said, the study had a significant drawback.
 In that, all the of data collected was self-reported.
-Researchers neither first-handedly observed nor noted participants’ exercise regiments or lifestyle choices.
-Rather, particpants documented their own statistics, thereafter submitting them to the researchers.
+Researchers were not eyewitness observers of participants’ exercise regiments or lifestyle choices.
+Instead, participants documented their statistics, after that submitting them to the researchers.

 All of this said, what is the conclusion?
 With the myriad of options and treatments available, every loss of human life is a tragedy—albeit by cancer or any other means.
-It is imperative that every person living take his health seriously.
+It is imperative for every person living to take his health seriously.
 And why not?
-We place heavy concern on our freedoms, our rights and our possesions; why not place equal or even greater concern on our very lives!
+We place considerable concern on our freedoms, our rights, and our possessions; why not put equal or even more significant interest in our very lives!

-It is recommend for healthy living that each person moderately exercise about 150 minutes weekly or 75 minutes vigorously.
-Yet, this is only the beginning.
+It is recommended for healthy living that each person moderately exercise about 150 minutes weekly or 75 minutes vigorously.
+This regimen is only the beginning.
 Men who have made unwise health and lifestyle choices in the past should consult their physician to begin a regimen suited to their needs.
 To that extent, men who are now able to see the results of their choices surfacing in their health will want to act quickly.
-While no one can conclusively determine what factors may or may not altogether prevent prostate cancer, there are a number of opportunities to lessen its blow, help manage it and overall improve living conditions now and into the future.
+While no one can conclusively determine what factors may or may not altogether prevent prostate cancer, there are many opportunities to lessen its blow, help manage it and overall improve living conditions now and into the future.